daimresearch/sb-addon-permutation-table/README.md

 This project is an addon that provides additional functionality to Storybook.
 In a separate panel, you can see the various aspects of the component as a table.

-This project was highly inspired by Datadog's design system, [DRUID](https://druids.datadoghq.com/), and we wanted to use the Component Permutation feature from DRUID in Storybook.
+This project was highly inspired by Datadog's design system, [DRUIDS](https://druids.datadoghq.com/), and we wanted to use the Component Permutation feature from DRUIDS in Storybook.

 ## Table of contents